saketh-22/hive_esp32/README.md

-# Files deply esp32 for beehive monitoring and disease control
+# Files to deploy esp32 for beehive monitoring and disease control

 - main.cpp file in src directory